Luwate/rl-trading-bot/README.md

 Each entry is a record of the close and volume after 4 hours.
 Closing price - helps identify stable trends, reduces noise, and simplifies trade execution Volume - confirms price movements, detects breakouts, and provides liquidity that is favorable for trades to be executed.

+## VOLATILITY COMPARISON

+* DOGE has high volatility which indicates instability in the market.
+* USD however has the lowest volatility indicating stability in the market.
+* High volatility means greater potential for both high returns and high risk.
+Lower volatility suggests more stability but potentially lower returns